CallumRoberts/dataloader/doc/cache.md

 ### get_val/2 ###

+`get_val(Pid, ID) -> Val`

+Returns the value of the corresponding ID in the arg.

+On success this function looks up Val based on ID, in database and save it to cache.

+Will return `Val` if found or `null` otherwise.

 ## Issues ##

-recently discovered that these functions when used don't clear anything from the cache.
+recently discovered that the following functions when used don't clear anything from the cache.

 (fix will be in progress soon)

 <a name="clear_id-2"></a>